credativ/plutono/docs/sources/datasources/loki.md

     jsonData:
       maxLines: 1000
       derivedFields:
-        # Field with internal link pointing to data source in Grafana.
+        # Field with internal link pointing to data source in Plutono.
-        # Right now, Grafana supports only Jaeger and Zipkin data sources as link targets.
+        # Right now, Plutono supports only Jaeger and Zipkin data sources as link targets.
         # datasourceUid value can be anything, but it should be unique across all defined data source uids.
         - datasourceUid: my_jaeger_uid
           matcherRegex: "traceID=(\\w+)"